MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 For example, suppose you create an environment on a certain day, which we'll can call day N. On that day, the system will start taking backups of your environment and store them for a default period of 7 days.
 This means that on day N+7, you will have backups from day N to day N+7 available for restoration.
 However, if you decide to change the retention period to 14 days, the system will keep the backups for a longer time.
 On day N+14, you will have backups from day N to day N+14 available for restoration.
 This way, you can have more flexibility and control over your backup data.

 ## Prepare your environment for PowerShell
 This section uses the PowerShell for Power Platform administrator module, which is the recommended PowerShell module for interacting with admin capabilities.
-To get started with the Power platform PowerShell module, see Programmability and Extensibility - PowerShell - Installation - Power Platform | Microsoft Learn
+To get started with the Power platform PowerShell module, see [Get started with PowerShell for Power Platform Administrators](/power-platform/admin/powershell-getting-started).

 ## Set retention period
 Set-AdminPowerAppEnvironmentBackupRetentionPeriod

 Supply values for the following parameters:

-EnvironmentName: <Environment Id>
+- EnvironmentName: <Environment Id>
-NewBackupRetentionPeriodInDays: <7 or 14 or 21 or 28>
+- NewBackupRetentionPeriodInDays: <7 or 14 or 21 or 28>

 ## System backups